Supervision

 Three restart policies are implemented now:

-(by default) — actors are restarted only after failures (theexec
+— actors are restarted only after failures (theexec

 function returnedErr